Gyuri1/SecureEndpoint_Exclusions/README.md

 This script will list exclusions of a Secure Endpoint Org.
 This script works in US / NAM Secure Endpoint Cloud.

-Please update 'Client_ID' and 'Client_Pass' values according to this doc in the script before running it: https://developer.cisco.com/docs/secure-endpoint/#!authentication
+Please update 'Client_ID' and 'Client_Pass' values according to this doc in the script before execuring it: https://developer.cisco.com/docs/secure-endpoint/#!authentication

 How to run:
 ```
 python3 secureendpoint_list_exclusion.py
 SecureX Token was received